-- helps us to verify boundary capability limitations and allows us to find new potential issues to investigate. - 1.11 For the last two years we have developed electronic SRF templates and in 2020/21 we are developing the SRF and boundary capability parts into a SharePoint form.
+- helps us to verify boundary capability limitations and allows us to find new potential issues to investigate.
+We have added in section 2 how we will meet the requirements of EU/2019/943 article 13 paragraph 5 of the Clean Energy Package.
+This is mainly a monitoring piece of work though it could result in changes to the reinforcement profile. - 1.11 For the last two years we have developed electronic SRF templates and in 2020/21 we are developing the SRF and boundary capability parts into a SharePoint form.
 This will allow data checking on entry and improve data handling.
 The TOs have worked with us on the templates and we aim to deliver a smoother handover process of information for this cycle. - 1.12 For this year's NOA IC, we continue to evolve the methodology based on stakeholder feedback.
 The work is focussed on the core iterative analysis with an emphasis on providing as much insight and value as possible without unnecessary detail and complexity, as requested by stakeholders.